Characteristics of learning

 On Thursday’s I have my Planning, Preparation and Assessment time (PPA) During this time the children will have Mrs. Griffin for PE and Computing.
 On this day I will be in school in the morning in Term 1 and the afternoon in Term 2.

-Please make sure your child comes into school wearing their PE kit on a Thursday and Friday in term 1.
+Please make sure your child comes into school wearing their PE kit on a Monday and a Thursday in term 1.

-Our PE kit: consists of a white PE sports t-shirt, red or black shorts or trousers with sensible trainers.
+Our PE kit: consists of a red PE sports t-shirt, black shorts or trousers with sensible trainers.
 Please ensure everything is named.

 Please don’t let your child bring in anything from home except the things that are needed.
 We need to try to limit the movement of things between home and school.